-Costs of Registration Prescribed interest on amount of First Charge Amount of monthly spousal maintenance exempted \$2,600 1.243% p.a. \$9,100
+Costs of Registration\$2,600Prescribed interest on amount of First Charge1.243% p.a.Amount of monthly spousal maintenance exempted\$9,100

-This rate is adjusted annually on 1 June each year.
+^{} This rate is adjusted annually on 1 June each year.

 TAX

 Tax in Hong Kong is administered by the Inland Revenue Department.
 The most significant forms of personal tax in Hong Kong are (i) salaries tax (for employed persons), (ii) profits tax (for sole-proprietors / partnerships), and (iii) property tax.